-Learn more about the top five colleges for a Bachelor's in Geology degree.
+Learn more about the top colleges for a Bachelor's in Geology degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Founded in 1848, the University of Wisconsin includes 20 schools and colleges, and UW – Madison is the flagship institution of the system.
 The College of Letters and Science offers a Bachelor of Science in Geology and Geophysics, where students gain a comprehensive understanding of the structure and composition of the earth’s interior.
 They study gravity, heat flow, magnetism, seismic waves, and other forces that affect the planet.